About

 • Communication & Collaboration - Communicated effectively with students and instructors via email, forums , and in-person meetings to address inquiries.

-• Database Optimization - Conducted a full audit of MySQL DBMS to minimize redundant data and implemented B-Tree indexing on frequently queried columns which reduced query response times by 13%
+• Backend Performance Optimization - Conducted a full audit of MySQL DBMS to implement B-Tree indexing on frequently queried columns which reduced query response times by 13%

 Exploring Dependency Related Build Breakages In The NPM Ecosystem